 (d) head of human resources for that business.

+[Section 42L inserted by No. 14 of 2012 s.
+7.]

 42M.
 Local sponsorship and community development initiatives

 The Bankwest owner must ensure that, in each year of the relevant period, the Bankwest business expends an aggregate amount on local sponsorship and community development initiatives in Western Australia that is not less than the aggregate amount expended on such initiatives by the BWA business in the year ending on 30 June 2011.

+[Section 42M inserted by No. 14 of 2012 s.
+7.]

 Division 4 — Monitoring compliance

+[Heading inserted by No. 14 of 2012 s.
+7.]

 42N.
 Certificate as to compliance

 (1) The Bankwest owner must, within 90 days after the end of each financial year of the Bankwest business, give the Minister a certificate to the effect that it has complied with the obligations imposed by this Part.